-- · Students will request RP Now by submitting "Request to take Final Exam Online Form", located in the myCSU Student Portal.
-This process should be initiated when the student is ready to sit for the final examination, no later than the last day of class.
+- Students will request RP Now by submitting "Request to take Final Exam Online Form", located in the myCSU Student Portal.
+Students should request to sit for a final examination during the last two (2) weeks of the course.
 A confirmation email will be sent to the student containing a direct link to RP Now.
 Examinations must be submitted for grading by 11:59pm, Central Standard Time (CST), on the last day of class. - The student will follow the instructions provided by RP Now to effectively register. - During registration, permissible materials as previously stated in policy are to be present in the examination area prior to scanning the area with the webcam. - Upon successful registration, students will be directed to the login page for Blackboard.
 Four (4) minutes is provided to login and access the final examination.
-In the event the time allotment is exceeded, the registration process begins again. - A password will be required to access the examination.
-Therefore, the student will need to click "Insert Exam Password" and then "Submit". - The final examination will begin.
-During the examination administrations, students need to ensure they are visible throughout the duration of the exam, as it is being recorded. - Upon completion of the examination, the student will click 'Submit' and exit RP Now browser window to discontinue examination recording.
+In the event the time allotment is exceeded, the registration process begins again. - · A password will be required to access the examination.
+Therefore, the student will need to click "Insert Exam Password" and then "Submit" - The final examination will begin.
+During the examination administrations, students need to ensure they are visible throughout the duration of the exam, as it is being recorded. - · Upon completion of the examination, the student will click 'Submit' and exit RP Now browser window to discontinue examination recording.